Menu

 Top Five Destinations In Iceland

-1. Reykavik This charming “big” city has incredible food, shopping, lively bars, vibrant nightlife, lovely colorful houses, landmark sites, unique districts, waterfront, great museums, and cultural richness.
+1. Reykjavik is a charming “big” city with incredible food, shopping, lively bars, vibrant nightlife, lovely, colorful houses, landmark sites, unique districts, waterfront, great museums, and cultural richness.
 It has it all!

-2. Siglufjordur A small atmospheric fishing village in a narrow coastal fjord 25 miles from the arctic circle, was once the booming fishing capital of Iceland.
-This piece of heaven captures your heart with its charming colored homes and lively harbor.
-The scenery is nothing less than breathtaking, and a great place to watch the Northern Lights.
+2. Siglufjordur is a small atmospheric fishing village in a narrow coastal fjord 25 miles from the Arctic Circle.
+It was once the booming fishing capital of Iceland.
+This piece of heaven captures your heart with its charming, colored homes and lively harbor.
+The scenery is nothing less than breathtaking, and it is a great place to watch the Northern Lights.

-3. Jökulsárlón Glacier Lake, Lagoon, and Diamond Beach Glacier lake is the deepest lake in Iceland and, due to warming temperatures, has grown four times in size in 50 years.
+3. Jökulsárlón Glacier Lake, Lagoon, and Diamond Beach Glacier Lake is the deepest lake in Iceland and, due to warming temperatures, has grown four times in size in 50 years.
 The lake and lagoon are filled with icebergs of all sizes that break off from the glacier and head out to sea.
 Many can be found on the beach and in the pounding surf.
-It is as if diamonds are strewn across the black sand, thus the name Diamond beach.
+It is as if diamonds are strewn across the black sand, thus the name Diamond Beach.
 As much as you prepare for the sight, it is beyond magnificent in person.
 People stand there in silence, taking in this unique and incredible sight.
 It is a dream to photograph, and we could have spent hours doing so.
-We were there for sunset, which brought a glow to the icebergs that were surreal.
+We were there for sunset, which brought a glow to the surreal icebergs.

 4. Iceland’s Raw Nature Waterfalls, geysers, National Parks, endless lava fields, black sand beaches, hot springs, puffin migration, whale watching, hiking, gorgeous coastline, geothermal areas, and glaciers.